AlasdairF/Tokenize/README.md

 The optional parameters are:

-    lowercase
-Converts all letters to lowercase.
+    lowercase			converts all letters to lowercase

-    stripAccents
-Removes accents, e.g. á -> a.
+    stripAccents		removes accents, e.g. á -> a.

-    stripContractions
-Removes contractions, e.g. `l'histore` to `histore`.
+    stripContractions		removes contractions, e.g. `l'histore` to `histore`.

-    stripNumbers
+    stripNumbers		removes all numbers
-Removes all numbers.

-    stripForeign
-Removes all non ASCII characters after accent removal (i.e. it leaves only A-Z-a-z0-9).
+    stripForeign		removes all non ASCII characters after accent removal (i.e. it leaves only A-Z-a-z0-9).

 ##Recommended